 Operations and Chief Operating Office

 The Operations department of CFPB provides operational support.
 The chief operating officer offers the general direction for the department.
 The COO is supported by the Operations Division front Office.
 Such offices also offer project management and communications assistants for the whole CFPB.
 The operating sector is contributed by the chief administrative officer (CAO); chief financial officer (CFO); chief human capital officer (CHCO); Chief information officer (CIO) and Consumer Response Officer.

 This division mainly focuses on financial education, financial empowerment, older Americans and service affairs.
 The Consumer Education and Engagement team offers a variety of tools and approaches to respond to the different types of financial choices that American consumers may face.More Templates

 Supervision Enforcement and Fair Lending; Research

-This division is in charge of monitoring consumer financial markets, undertaking researches, setting and deciding regulations.
-Topics in this part includes card markets, credit, deposits, lending markets, mortgage markets and so on.
+This division is in charge of monitoring consumer financial markets, undertaking researchers, setting and deciding regulations.
+Topics in this part include card markets, credit, deposits, lending markets, mortgage markets and so on.

 The team is to make sure that the CFPB keeps a robust dialogue with stakeholders and the public.
 Therefore, transparency and accountability can be delivered to fit diverse perspectives.